Creating a Solo Trip Playlist Should Be a Part of Your Trip Planning

 Your sad songs, reflective songs, and motivational songs should offer familiarity.
 You should add tracks to your solo travel playlist that you already know and love.
 Familiar tracks create the most healing and fun solo travel playlist.

-Although it is enjoyable to discover new music, you might want to avoid doing so during your solo trip.
+Although it is enjoyable to discover new music, sometimes you need a sense of familiarity during your solo trip.
+Music can help offer a sense of familiarity.

 The unfamiliarity and lack of connection to your music may amplify feelings of loneliness that can accompany solo traveling.